wavefrontHQ/docs/pages/doc/ts_mmedian.md

 ```
 mmedian(<timeWindow>, <expression>)
 ```
-The `mmedian()` (moving median) function computes the moving median of each data stream over a shifting time window.
+The `mmedian()` (moving median) function computes the moving median of each data stream over a moving time window.

 ## Parameters